grace-shearrer/GEShearrer/intro.md

 * I was born and raised in Denver, Colorado

 ## When?
 I have been a research assistant professor for a little under a year.
-Before that I worked as a post doc for 3 years with Dr. Kyle Burger in NIBL lab.
+Before that I worked as a post doc for 3 years with Dr. Kyle Burger in  the Neuropsychology of Ingestive Behavior Laboratory [NIBL](https://niblunc.org/) .
 Before that I completed my PhD with Dr. Jaimie Davis in 2016, and finished my BSFC in 2012.

 My goal is to obtain tenure before 40.
 I have known I wanted to be tenure track professor since 2010.
 While at the University of Wyoming, I was working as an O Chem TA under Drs.
 Robert Corcoran and Bill Hoberg and completing undergrad research with Dr. Donal Skinner.
 At the time I was a pre-med student, however my experiences teaching O Chem and doing research made me realize my true passion was teaching and research!
 After that I turned my attention to doctoral programs rather than medical school.